 Witnessing something like sumo is always going to be a thrill.
 It’s weird and unique, you’ve seen it on TV and it seems to epitomize the culture of a nation.

 But in truth, if you don’t really understand what’s going on, sumo wrestling can soon become pretty dull.
-The pomp and ceremony take up around 90 per cent of the day, with some of the bouts being so short you can easily miss them if your mind wanders for a moment.
+The pomp and ceremony take up around 90 percent of the day, with some of the bouts being so short you can easily miss them if your mind wanders for a moment.

 Once the novelty of actually being at a real sumo tournament wore off, I felt the need to get a little clued up so that I could really enjoy the last few bouts of the day – the crucial ones featuring the yokozuna.

 Having read up a little, I felt a new respect for a sport that I had previously considered somewhat ridiculous.
-For those that hold a similar opinion, or are simply bewildered by the whole flesh baring, thigh slapping event, here’s a total beginner’s guide to the art-cum-sport that is so revered in the Land of the Rising Sun:
+For those that hold a similar opinion, or are simply bewildered by the whole flesh-baring, thigh-slapping event, here’s a total beginner’s guide to the art-cum-sport that is so revered in the Land of the Rising Sun:

-It’s not a new sport, is it?
+Sumo is not a new sport, is it?